CortexPE/PlaceholderAPI/README.md

 ## FYI
  **Q:** But Cortex, can't these placeholders be f'ed up by other plugins overwriting them?
  <br />
  **A:** Yes.
-But this plugin tells you whenever that happens and what "plugin" / registrar (can be bypassed if the developer is a d!%4) did it.
+But this plugin tells you whenever that happens and what "plugin" / registrant (can be bypassed if the developer is a d!¢k) did it.
 If you consider that an attack vector, there's still thousands of ways to do so even without using this plugin.

  **Q**: How do I do *X*???